 Transfer students who have completed at least one semester (a minimum of 12 credits) of coursework at Arcadia.

 Some courses are open to sophomores and graduate students as well.
-See the course descriptions for eligibility details.
+See the course descriptions of each course for eligibility details.

 How do I apply for a GFS course?